bbvch/Coronan/README.md

 ### IMPORTANT NOTE
 Co\[ro\]nan was written during the pandemic of the Corona Virus.
 The API (__[The About Corona Covid-19 API](https://about-corona.net/documentation) ist not available any longer) used for first version is no longer available.
 However an alternative was found.
-Unfortunately does not have the same data quality, and retrieving data is much slower, becuase the API does not support timeline data, i.e. every data fpor specific date requires a GET.
+Unfortunately does not have the same data quality, and retrieving data is much slower, becuase the API does not support timeline data, i.e. every data for specific date requires a GET.
 But at least the application works again.
 And the name didn't have to change.

 </details>

 # Documentation for Co\[ro\]nan

-Co\[ro\]nan is an example C++20 Qt project using [conan](https://conan.io/) and [CMake](https://cmake.org/).
+Co\[ro\]nan is an example C++20 CLI and Qt project using [conan](https://conan.io/) and [CMake](https://cmake.org/).
 It reads the latest data of Corona (Covid-19) cases for a country from the [COVID-19 Statistics API](https://covid-api.com/).

-_COVID-19 Statistics API_ provides statistics via REST API from The [Johns Hopkins CSSE](hhttps://github.com/CSSEGISandData/COVID-19),
+_The COVID-19 Statistics API_ provides statistics via REST API from the [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19).

 ![Screenshot of the qt application](docs/images/Screenshot-qt.png)